 Unfortunately, this means that almost every default resume template in Microsoft Word is not ATS compatible either, as almost all of them are created using complex tables.

-Unsuspecting job seekers who create a resume using these non-ATS-compatible Microsoft Word templates may never get a single call back when applying for a job, and won’t even know why.
+Unsuspecting job seekers who create a resume using these non-ATS-compatible Microsoft Word document templates may never get a single call back when applying for a job, and won’t even know why.
 The trouble is that most people without knowledge of what is ATS compatible or not would believe they are okay to use since they are available right in MS Word as default templates.

 When and How It Is Okay to Use Tables in Resumes